ios-xr/Solenoid/README.md

 ### Usage:

 Step 1: Clone this repo and run ```python setup.py install``` to install the Solenoid application.
+You may have to use sudo.

-Step 2 : Create an solenoid.config file in your home directory and fill in the values in the key:value pair.
-The application will fail:
+Step 2 : Create an solenoid.config file in your home directory and fill in the values in the key:value pair:

 ```
 [default] # Or whatever you want to name this section, it maybe helpful to name it the router you are working on